 Towards Esfahan

 I woke up freezing on a Persian rug with aching back.
-Behind a corner I saw the damned rooster that kept me awake for hours, but luckily for him I was to tired to go hunting.
+Behind a corner I saw the wicked rooster that kept me awake for hours, but luckily for him I was too tired to go hunting.

 The nomad family baked very nice bread for breakfast and we thanked them for the short but very interesting stay, which really gave me some perspective on our lifestyle back home.

-The car engine was not happy at all as it struggled once more to get across the hill roads.
+The car engine was not happy at all as it struggled once more to get across the hills.
 It was a very long journey but we finally arrived in Esfahan late in the evening.

 We walked across the Si-o-Seh bridge with its 33 arches beautifully lit across the Zayandeh river.
 It seemed like a popular place for young people to hang out.